friedcucumber/maui-grid-kanban-view/README.md

 <!-- default badges end -->
 ## DataGrid for .NET MAUI - Replicate a Single-Column Kanban View

-This example demonstrates how to implement a Kanban-like view with our [Data Grid](https://docs.devexpress.com/MAUI/403255/data-grid/data-grid).
-In this solution, the [Data Grid](https://docs.devexpress.com/MAUI/403255/data-grid/data-grid) contains multiple groups (Planned, Coding, Testing, Done) with items.
-You can drag an item from a group and drop it into another group.
+This example demonstrates how to implement a Kanban-like view based on our [Data Grid](https://docs.devexpress.com/MAUI/403255/data-grid/data-grid).
+In this solution, the [Data Grid](https://docs.devexpress.com/MAUI/403255/data-grid/data-grid) contains multiple groups (Planned, Coding, Testing, and Done) with items.
+You can drag and drop items between groups.

 <img src="https://user-images.githubusercontent.com/12169834/231455223-959dfe6c-7d7e-465b-8814-d48fdcc7ad55.png" width="30%"/>